 Blot up as much of the spill as possible, then dab with club soda and a clean cloth.
 For stubborn stains, mix 1 tablespoon of clear household ammonia in 1/2 cup of water.
-Spray on stain, but not so much that you soak the carpet padding beneath.
-Dab at it with a clean cloth, rinsing and changing your cloth often as the stain transfers to it.
+Spray on stain, but don’t soak the carpet padding beneath.
+Dab it with a clean cloth, rinsing and changing your fabric often as the stain transfers to it.

-Old Carpet Stains You Just Found
+Old Carpet Stains

-- First see if warm water with a few drops of liquid dish detergent can lift the stain out.
+1. First, see if warm water with a few drops of liquid dish detergent can lift the stain out.
 Use a clean, white cloth and change it frequently as you work.